Senior-Project-Modular-Synthesizer/SynthCodeESPIDF/README.md

 ![Example GUI](images/SampleLVGL.png "Sample GUI")

 ## Additional Resources
-Details about the hardware and API, sufficient to create a module and program effects, will be added to our [repo](https://github.com/Senior-Project-Modular-Synthesizer/SynthCodeESPIDF).
-Four additional GPIO pins are available on the board and the [ESP32 S3 documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html) may be needed as well as the .
+Details about the hardware and API to help users create effects will be added to our [repo](https://github.com/Senior-Project-Modular-Synthesizer/SynthCodeESPIDF).
+Four additional GPIO pins are available on the board.
+For more information about the hardware (including GPIO pins), please visit the [ESP32 S3 documentation page](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html).